 Our 2020 ESPP, which became effective on June 11, 2020, was adopted by our board of directors in May 2020 and approved by our stockholders in June 2020.
 The 2020 ESPP is administered by our board of directors or by a committee.
-The 2020 ESPP initially provides participating employees with the opportunity to purchase up to an aggregate of 481,231 shares of our common stock.
+The 2020 ESPP initially provided participating employees with the opportunity to purchase up to an aggregate of 481,231 shares of our common stock.
 The number of shares of our common stock reserved for issuance under the 2020 ESPP will automatically increase on the first day of each fiscal year, beginning with the fiscal year commencing on January 1, 2021 and continuing for each fiscal year until, and including the fiscal year commencing on, January 1, 2030, in an amount equal to the lowest of (1) 1,302,157 shares of our common stock, (2) 1% of the number of shares of our common stock outstanding on such date, and (3) an amount determined by our board of directors.
+On January 1, 2021, 469,726 shares were added to the shares reserved for issuance under the 2020 ESPP in the first of these annual increases.